MikeXado/TimesUp/README.md

 ## Kanban Page

 Our Kanban page allows you to visualize your tasks and their progress.
-You can drag and drop tasks between different columns to indicate their status.
 The columns typically include "To Do," "In Progress," and "Done."

 ![Kanban](https://github.com/MikeXado/TimesUp/blob/main/readme-images/task.png)

 ## Events

 Our planner helps you organize your tasks and create schedules.
-You can add tasks to different categories and set deadlines and reminders to help you stay on track.

 ![Planner](https://github.com/MikeXado/TimesUp/blob/main/readme-images/events.png)
 ![Planner](https://github.com/MikeXado/TimesUp/blob/main/readme-images/projects.png)